Magnesium is arguably the most important mineral in the body, which is why magnesium deficiency can be such an issue.

 8. Migraine Headaches

 Magnesium deficiency has been linked to migraine headaches due to its importance in balancing neurotransmitters in the body.
-Double-blind placebo-controlled studies have proven that 360–600 milligrams of magnesium daily reduced the frequency of migraine headaches by up to 42 percent.
-(8)
+Double-blind, placebo-controlled studies have shown that 360–600 milligrams of magnesium daily can reduce the frequency of migraine headaches by up to 42 percent.
+(10)

 So, who is most susceptible to a magnesium deficiency?
-According to the National Institute of Health (NIH), not every one is created equal in regards to metabolizing and assimilating magnesium.
+According to the National Institute of Health, not everyone is created equal in regard to metabolizing and assimilating magnesium.
 In fact, certain people are inherently at a greater risk of developing a magnesium deficiency.

-- People with GI complaints — It really all starts in the gut.
+- People with gastrointestinal complaints — It really all starts in the gut.
 Since most magnesium is absorbed in the small intestines, issues like celiac disease, Crohn’s disease and regional enteritis all have a tendency to cause magnesium deficiency.
-(12) Also, people who elect for surgeries involving the gut such as resection or bypass of the small intestines leave themselves vulnerable for magnesium deficiency.
+Also, people who elect for surgeries involving the gut, such as resection or bypass of the small intestines, leave themselves vulnerable for magnesium deficiency.

 - People with type II diabetes — Partly due to increased urination, type II diabetics and people suffering from insulin resistance are known to struggle with proper magnesium absorption.
 Lowering glucose concentrations in the kidneys through natural diet changes can be extremely helpful for these patients.